When it comes to creating an attractive backyard garden, wooden posts and poles can play a big role.

 - Allow the oil to soak into the wood for 2-3 hours, once dry apply a second coat and let it dry

 Can Pressure Treated Wood Be Buried in Dirt?

 Obviously, you can.

-And IMO, you should always use treated wood for wood outdoors whether it’s a piece of furniture or your wooden fence posts.
+And IMO, you should always use treated wood outdoors, whether it’s a piece of furniture or your wooden fence posts.

-With that said keep in mind – although treated wood is good at resisting various bugs, the same does not hold true for moisture, water, and UV rays.
+With that said, keep in mind – although treated wood is good at resisting various bugs, the same does not hold for moisture, water, and UV rays.

 In simple terms, if you are burying treated wood in the dirt or using it for other underground structures, it can still rot.

-For sealing pressure-treated wood fence posts, you will need to use the best below-ground wood preservative that can keep the wood from rotting and going off.
+For sealing pressure-treated wood fence posts, you will need to use the best below-ground wood preservative to keep the wood from rotting and going off.